 Oxford Brookes is committed to actively reviewing and improving our practices to effectively fulfil the scheme requirements, embed disability confidence and demonstrate good practice in recruitment, retention and progression for disabled people.

-The Disability Service and Dyslexia/SpLD Service provide advice, information and practical support to students with disabilities, medical conditions and Specific Learning Difficulties (SpLDs) at Oxford Brookes University.
+The Inclusive Support Service provides advice, information and practical support to students with disabilities, medical conditions and Specific Learning Difficulties (SpLDs) at Oxford Brookes University.
 The service is also very happy to be contacted by members of university staff for advice, information and guidance to help support students with disabilities.
 Our Occupational Health Service can also provide advice on reasonable adjustments.